react-declarative/react-declarative/docs/auto/interfaces/IPhonyField.md

 Represents a phony field interface with additional properties.
  - Phony fields are not serializable, so they will not affect form data
  - Phony fields are reflectable, `getAvailableFields()` and `&lt;VisibilityView /&gt;` will detect them.
+Represents a phony field interface with additional properties.
+ - Phony fields are not serializable, so they will not affect form data
+ - Phony fields are reflectable, `getAvailableFields()` and `&lt;VisibilityView /&gt;` will detect them.

 ## Properties